bookofproofs/bookofproofs.github.io/_sources/history/18th-century/lagrange.md

 * The Mécanique analytique Ⓣ(Analytical mechanics) which Lagrange had written in Berlin, was published in 1788.
 * With this work Lagrange transformed mechanics into a branch of mathematical analysis.
 * Lagrange was made a member of the committee of the Académie des Sciences to standardise weights and measures in May 1790.
-* Lagrange married for a second time in 1792, his wife being Renée-Françoise-Adélaide Le Monnier the daughter of one of his astronomer colleagues at the Académie des Sciences.
 * The weights and measures commission was the only one allowed to continue and Lagrange became its chairman when others such as the chemist Lavoisier, Borda, Laplace, Coulomb, Brisson and Delambre were thrown off the commission.
 * Lavoisier intervened on behalf of Lagrange, who certainly fell under the terms of the law, and he was granted an exception.
 * On 8 May 1794, after a trial that lasted less than a day, a revolutionary tribunal condemned Lavoisier, who had saved Lagrange from arrest, and 27 others to death.